 To the east of Puerto Rico lie the British Virgin Islands - an archipelago of unique natural beauty at the heart of the Caribbean.
 Here the sun is always shining and the waters are always warm!

 Today a British overseas territory, these beautiful islands have been claimed throughout their history by the Dutch, the Danes, the French, and the British.
-The capital is Road Town on the main island of Tortola, from where you can go sailing by chartering a yacht in the BVI and set off on a unique sailing adventure.
+The capital is Road Town on the main island of Tortola, from where you can go sailing by BVI yacht boat rental and set off on a unique sailing adventure.
 Also worth visiting is the Virgin Gorda island - home to the Baths which is a labyrinth of beachside boulders.

 The bulk of the local population lives on the islands of Tortola and Virgin Gorda, while Anegada, Jost Van Dyke, Peter Island, and The Settlement are mostly visited by boating lovers.
 Cruising through the area you will see multiple islands to discover in this beautiful part of the Caribbean sea: a yacht charter in the British Virgin Islands is a must if you want to call yourself a true sailor.